WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

 `docs/index.html` is the main content file.
-By copying HTML: add pages, sections, subsection, and other parts.
+By copying HTML: add pages, sections, subsections, and other parts.

 `npm run build` will make the **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).